 Ms. Akinicheva has taught ballet both in the United States and in her native Russia, where she was a teacher at the Young People’s School of the Performing Arts.
-In addition to teaching at The Ridgefield School of Dance, Ms. Akinicheva teaches at the BBT/School of Russian Ballet, and the Connecticut Ballet Center in Stamford, CT.
+In addition to teaching at The Ridgefield School of Dance, Ms. Akinicheva teaches at the BBT/School of Russian Ballet.

 Ballet & Pointe

 Kate Bennett joined the Ridgefield School of Dance in September of 2016 and teaches ballet technique and pointe to our intermediate and apprentice company dancers.
 Ms. Bennett began her ballet training at Princeton Ballet.
 As a teenager, Kate moved to Seattle where she trained and danced with the Pacific Northwest Ballet, appearing in Swan Lake, Carmina Burana, Firebird, Romeo and Juliet, Symphony in C, and multiple productions of The Nutcracker.
 Kate returned to New York in 2000 where she completed her degree at the New School / Joffrey Ballet.
-In addition to The Ridgefield School of Dance, Kate teaches ballet at the Broadway Dance Center and is the Ballet Mistress at the Pure Movement Dance Center in Berkeley Heights, New Jersey.
+In addition to The Ridgefield School of Dance, Kate teaches ballet at the Broadway Dance Center.
 Kate is also a certified Pilates instructor and provides private classes in New York where she lives with her husband, David.

 Grace, Posture, & Strength